 Fields in this category include:

-- Units - hourly, annually, fixed, or daily
+- Units - hourly, annually, fixed, daily and monthly

 - Super rate - as a percentage